jordles/notes/Trees.md

 Left Leaning Last Level - The last level is filled with nodes from the left side as much as possible.
 There might be empty spaces on the right side.

 [Binary Search Tree (BST)](<Binary Search Tree>) - a type of binary tree used to organize data in a sorted way.
 It works like a filing cabinet where you can efficiently search, add, or remove items.

+[Breadth First Search (BFS)](<Breadth First Search>) - an algorithm that explores/searches the entire tree level by level.
+The running time is linear.